fourkitchens/dca2013/CONTRIBUTING.md

 ## Content

+### Naming conventions

 Jekyll has a hard requirement for posts' file names.
 The required format is as follows: ```YYYY-MM-DD-post-slug.md``` — but... we don't want to bother with a valid date for most types of pages.
 So we're using fake dates for most content.
 News is the notable exception, which should contain the actual publish date.

 ```
 News: YYYY-MM-DD-post-slug.md
 Sessions: 0001-01-01-session-title.md
 ```

+### Templating

+* Crash course in Liquid templates: https://github.com/Shopify/liquid/wiki/Liquid-for-Designers
+* High-level overview of structured content in Jekyll: http://developmentseed.org/blog/2011/09/09/jekyll-github-pages/
+* Look in the ```_layouts``` folder to see all of our templates.